 The smartphone camera has basically killed the point-and-shoot camera industry, and it arguably is moving faster in terms of computational photography than any other type of camera.
 There were quite a few steps between the first one and now, so let’s take a look.

 First camera (2002): The first feature phone with a camera was most likely the J-Phone from 2000.
 The first smartphone with the feature was most likely the Nokia 7650 back in 2002.
 It was also considered the world’s first widely available camera phone.

 Selfie camera (2003): Several devices launched in 2003 with a selfie camera.
 The Motorola A920 was a part of that wave, so it was likely the first smartphone with the feature.

 Dual camera sensors (and first 3D camera) (2011): This one is pretty cut and dry.
 The LG Optimus 3D was the first smartphone with a dual camera sensor setup.
 This was also the first instance of a 3D camera on a smartphone.
-The Samsung SCH-B710 had a 3D camera back in 2007, but it never came out and we’re not sure it was actually a smartphone.
+The Samsung SCH-B710 had a 3D camera back in 2007, but it never launched to the public and we’re not altogether sure it was even a smartphone.